hamlibdk/HAMLIB-SDK/README.md

-# JTSDK64 Applications and Tools
+# JTSDK64 Applications and Tools: Pre-Release (Development)

 ************************************************************************************
-## JTSDK Version 4.0 Stream
+## JTSDK Version 4.1 Stream
 ************************************************************************************

-The **Version 4.0** stream is a learning, discovery and technique refinement experiment.
+The **Version 4.1** stream is a learning, discovery and technique refinement experiment.

 ### Direction

-The **JTSDK 4.0.0** matures the evolution of the kits from Windows Batch Files towards Windows [PowerShell][]-based scripts.
+The **JTSDK 4.1.0** matures the evolution of the kits from Windows Batch Files towards Windows [PowerShell][]-based scripts.
 [PowerShell][] is also supported in Mac and Linux environs, so common-adaptation for these purposes may occur as the kits evolve.